-Sent by William Henry Flower, Royal College of Surgeons of England, London, W.C. to Alfred Russel Wallace, [Holly House, Tanner Street, Barking] on 2 January 1872.
+Sent by William Henry Flower, Royal College of Surgeons of England, London, W.C. to Henry Rider Haggard, [Holly House, Tanner Street, Barking, E.] on 2 January 1872.

 No summary available at this time.

 A typical letter handwritten by author in English and signed by author.